themlstudent/100DaysofMachineLearning/Data standardization and Normalization/Readme.md

 Standardization is another scaling technique where the values are centered around the mean with a unit standard deviation.
 This means that the mean of the attribute becomes zero and the resultant distribution has a unit standard deviation.

 Here’s the formula for standardization:

+                         X = X - mu/Sigma

+## The Big Question – Normalize or Standardize?

+Normalization vs. standardization is an eternal question among machine learning newcomers.
+Let me elaborate on the answer in this section.

+Normalization is good to use when you know that the distribution of your data does not follow a Gaussian distribution.
+This can be useful in algorithms that do not assume any distribution of the data like K-Nearest Neighbors and Neural Networks.
+Standardization, on the other hand, can be helpful in cases where the data follows a Gaussian distribution.
+However, this does not have to be necessarily true.
+Also, unlike normalization, standardization does not have a bounding range.
+So, even if you have outliers in your data, they will not be affected by standardization.
+However, at the end of the day, the choice of using normalization or standardization will depend on your problem and the machine learning algorithm you are using.
+There is no hard and fast rule to tell you when to normalize or standardize your data.
+You can always start by fitting your model to raw, normalized and standardized data and compare the performance for best results.

+It is a good practice to fit the scaler on the training data and then use it to transform the testing data.
+This would avoid any data leakage during the model testing process.
+Also, the scaling of target values is generally not required.